 In fact, learning to collaborate, giving, and receiving feedback about your work can be more important than your own intelligence.
 Innovation does not come from isolated geniuses’ head.
 It comes from a problem on the field that somehow is solved in a new, better way.

 To generate creativity, one needs to be free in one’s thinking of the constraints and barriers of the ‘real world’.

 Expectation 7: Innovation consulting is about hiring creativity and geniuses to bring the change

-Innovation consultants are all geniuses whose immense brains power an unbelievable engine of creativity and wisdom, granting their clients a brief insight into how a truly superior mind works.
+Innovation consultants are all geniuses whose immense brains power and unbelievable engine of creativity and wisdom, granting their clients a brief insight into how a truly superior mind works.

-Whenever I try to say that kind of thing, my wife reminds me of the last time I forgot to put the top on the ketchup bottle before shaking it.
+Whenever I try to say that kind of thing, my wife reminds me of the last time I forgot to put the top of the ketchup bottle before shaking it.

 Innovation consulting isn’t about hiring a super genius, no matter what innovation experts like me may say. 🙂